demetreades/win10guide/README.md

     processors=2
     swap=6GB
     swapFile=D:\\Temp\\WslSwap.vhdx

-    # localhostForwarding=true  # Boolean specifying if ports bound to wildcard or localhost in the WSL2 VM should be connectable from the host via localhost:port (default true).
+To use different configurations per distribution you have to edit: `/etc/wsl.conf` of each distribution.

+    # Enable extra metadata options by default
     [automount]
-    # root = /folder/
     enabled = true
+    root = /windir/
     options = "metadata,umask=22,fmask=11"
     mountFsTab = false

+    # Enable DNS – even though these are turned on by default, we'll specify here just to be explicit.
     [network]
-    # Enable DNS
     generateHosts = true
-    exgenerateResolvConf = true
+    generateResolvConf = true

+You can find [here](https://docs.microsoft.com/en-us/windows/wsl/wsl-config) more about WSL configuration.

 All WSL files are stored: `%LOCALAPPDATA%\Packages`